— Official product description

 - Some Dexterity Required:

 - The major selling point of the game is the complexity of the controls involved with manipulating your firearm.
-For example, to reload the magazine of either of the two semiautomatic pistols, rather than simply pressing "R", you tap E (ejecting the magazine), ~ (holstering the gun, to free your other hand), Z repeatedly (once for each loose bullet being insterted), ~ again (to draw the gun), and Z (to insert the magazine) ... and, if the slide is locked open because you fired the last bullet, T to release the slide and chamber a bullet.
+For example, to reload the magazine of either of the two semiautomatic pistols, rather than simply pressing "R", you tap E (ejecting the magazine), ~ (holstering the gun, to free your other hand), Z repeatedly (once for each loose bullet being insterted), ~ again (to draw the gun), and Z (to insert the magazine) ... and, if the slide is locked open because you fired the last bullet, T (or R) to release the slide and chamber a bullet.

 - Along the same lines, to run in Receiver requires tapping the "Forward" key repeatedly, with your speed depending on how quickly you button-mash — in part because running around all the time is a very good way to get yourself killed, so the developers wished to discourage it.

 - Subsystem Damage: You can shoot off various parts of the Hoverbots and turrets to neutralize them without having to destroy them.
 Taking out the Hoverbot's tazer or the turret's ammo supply will make it unable to attack.
 Taking out the optical sensor on either enemy will blind them and render them harmless.

 - Unfriendly Fire: When bullets are fired, who is shooting them is entirely independent of what they damage.
 Fixed turret drones can actually damage other drones with their bullets, but using this as a tactic is not remotely recommended (it usually just gets you killed).
 And if you're careless enough with running, you can accidentally shoot yourself and die.